OHDSI/IcTemporalPatternDiscovery/README.md

 Introduction
 ============

 This R package is an implementation of the IC Temporal Pattern Discovery method to estimate risk by combining a self-controlled and cohort design.
-It is designed to run against observational databases in the OMOP Common Data Model.
+IC stands for Information component and is log2 of a shrunken observed-to-expected ratio.
+The package is designed to run against observational databases in the OMOP Common Data Model.

 Features
 ========
 - Extracts the necessary data from a database in OMOP Common Data Model format.
 - Supports various risk and control window definitions.
-- Create Chronographs to explore time-to-event relationships.
+- Create Chronographs (a two-panel longitudinal plot of IC and observed/expected counts) to explore time-to-event relationships.

 Example
 =======